 Drifts of magnetized charged particles, charged particle motion in different magnetic configurations, toroidal plasma equilibrium, Grad-Shafranov equation, neoclassical plasma transport in tokamak, waves in homogeneous magnetized plasma, waves in inhomogeneous magnetized plasma, instabilities of magnetized plasma.
-Prerequisites: MAE 217A–B or consent of instructor.
+Prerequisites: MAE 217A and B, or consent of instructor.

 MAE 218A.
 Introduction to High Energy Density Physics (MHD and Pinches) (4)

 Equation of state, Saha equilibrium.
 Shock rarefaction, and blast waves, self-similar motion.
 Rayleigh-Taylor, Kelvin-Helmholtz, and Richtmyer-Meshkov instabilities.
 Z-pinch, Bennett equilibrium, radiation collapse, and radiation sources.
-Prerequisites: MAE 217A-B-C or consent of instructor.
+Prerequisites: MAE 217A, B, and C, or consent of instructor.

 MAE 218B.
 Introduction to High Energy Density Physics (Laser-Plasma Interactions) (4)

 Propagation and absorption of laser beam in plasma, ablation pressure.
 Laser scattering and laser-plasma instabilities (stimulated Raman and Brillouin scattering, filamentation and decay instabilities).
 Electron heat transport, mechanisms of magnetic field generation.
-Prerequisites: MAE 217A-B-C or consent of instructor.
+Prerequisites: MAE 217A, B, and C, or consent of instructor.

 MAE 220A.
 Physics of Gases (4)

 Thermodynamics of gases for use in gas dynamics.
 Derivation of thermodynamic functions from statistical mechanics.
 Applications of classical and quantum statistical mechanics to chemical, thermal, and radiative properties of gases.
 Equilibrium and nonequilibrium radiation, chemical equilibrium, and elements of chemical kinetics.
 Laser and reacting-flow applications.
-Prerequisites: MAE 110A or consent of instructor.
+Prerequisites: graduate standing.

 MAE 220B.
 Physical Gas Dynamics (4)

 Velocity distribution functions, the Boltzmann equation, moment equations and the Navier-Stokes equations.
 The dynamics of molecular collisions.
 The Chapman-Enskog expansion and transport coefficients: shear and bulk viscosity, heat conduction, molecular and thermal diffusion.
 Linearizations about equilibrium: applications to acoustics and supersonic flows with relaxation.
-Prerequisites: MAE 101A-B-C or CENG 101A-B-C, MAE 220A, or consent of instructor.
+Prerequisites: MAE 220A and graduate standing.

 MAE 221A.
 Heat Transfer (4)